-How to make an espresso martini recipe that is smooth, creamy, richly bitter and slightly sweet.
-It’s made with VanGough’s espresso vodka, baileys and a shot of strong espresso.
+This espresso martini recipe is strong, smooth, creamy, richly bitter and slightly sweet.
+It’s made with espresso vodka, baileys and a shot of strong espresso.

 Every now and then, we all need a pick-me-up.
 Whenever that lift you need comes in drink form, it should be in the form of this espresso martini recipe!